Ryan G. Lee

 I am a research economist in the Department of Global Development at Cornell University.
 My research interests are in applied economic theory, particularly industrial organization, game theory, and mechanism design.
 I also have secondary interests in experimental economics and political economy.

-My empirical work applies econometric methods to questions in the economics of crime and the political economy of critical mineral supply chains.
 Previously, I was a staff research associate for Robert Brenner at UCLA, where I conducted empirical research on long-run trends in profitability, capital accumulation, trade, and the rise of the financial sector across advanced and late-developing economies, with a particular focus on US, European, and East Asian industrial development.

 I completed an MS in Economics from the University of Wisconsin–Madison.